Does Everybody Have to Be a Social Media Expert Now?

 A Chinese proverb that says, "bad news will travel a thousand miles.
 Good news won't make it beyond the door."
 Negative comments still tend to spread more readily than positive.
 But new media is helping the positive get out the door too.
 And once it's out, it has the same 12,000 mile reach to the other side of the world as the negative.

 Of course, as a business person, that doesn't mean you're off the hook for marketing -- that you can focus entirely on quality work and let your customers do all the talking.
-What it means is that you can benefit more than every by learning how to get customers to share when they've had a good experience.
+What it means is that you can benefit more than ever by learning how to get customers to share when they've had a good experience.

 Do you have a Facebook business page?
 If not, maybe you should build one.
 If you do, do your customers know about it?
 Are you asking them to "Like" it?
 Are you asking them at the right time?
 Are you providing an incentive for them to "Like" it?